nielsofficeofficial/PHP-samepage-crud/README.md

 <h2>Thanks To:</h2>
 <h5>
-Github : To allow me to upload my PHPHtml-Optimizer PHP Library to repository<br /> php.net : To oppurtunity Develop web application using corePHP - PHPFrameworks<br />
+Github : To allow me to upload my PHP-samepage-crud to repository<br /> php.net : To oppurtunity Develop web application using corePHP - PHPFrameworks<br />
 </h5>